EddieFerb/streamlit-evasao-inep/README.md

 Objective

 Develop a practical application that incorporates at least one machine learning algorithm studied in the course (regression, classification, or ensembles).
 The goal is to apply data science techniques to estimate dropout rates in on-campus courses using INEP/MEC microdata and present the results through a user-friendly interface.
-In this implementation the base model is a Random Forest, but the pipeline allows testing other algorithms (Linear Regression, neural networks with fine-tuning) as required.
+In this implementation the base model is a Random Forest, but the pipeline allows testing other algorithms (Linear Regression, Feature_Based) as required.

-Folder Structure
+Main Folder Structure
-├── dados/                # Dataset(s) used in the project
+├── dados/                     # Datasets used in the project │   ├── bruto/                 # Raw INEP microdata
-│   ├── bruto/            # Raw data (INEP microdata) downloaded directly from official sources │   ├── processado/       # Data after cleaning and preprocessing │   └── intermediario/    # Temporary data generated during processing ├── modelos/              # Trained models and saved metrics ├── notebooks/            # Exploratory Jupyter notebooks (optional) ├── scripts/              # Python scripts for process automation │   ├── coleta_dados/     # Microdata collection (e.g., coleta_dados_oficiais.py)
+│   ├── processado/            # Data after cleaning and preprocessing
+│   └── intermediario/         # Temporary intermediate data
+├── modelos/                   # Trained models and saved evaluation metrics ├── notebooks/                 # Jupyter notebooks (optional) ├── scripts/                   # Python scripts for the entire pipeline │   ├── analises/              # Exploratory analyses and validation routines │   ├── auditoria/             # Structural checks, logging, inspection tools │   ├── coleta_dados/          # INEP microdata retrieval and download automation
+│   ├── dashboard/             # Streamlit UI layer
+│   │   └── app_evasao.py      # Interactive Streamlit dashboard
+│   ├── modelagem/             # Model training, RF, Feature-based, evaluation
-│   ├── processamento/    # Preprocessing and feature engineering
+│   ├── processamento_dados/   # Data preprocessing and preparation
-│   ├── modelagem/        # Model training and fine-tuning
+│   ├── relatorio/             # PDF report generation and appendices
-│   └── visualizacao/     # Generation of charts and reports
+│   ├── utils/                 # Helper utilities and shared functions
-├── app/                  # Streamlit application
+│   ├── visualizacao/          # Charts, heatmaps, comparative visualizations
-│   └── app_evasao.py     # Interactive dashboard with hyperparameter controls
+│   └── rodar_pipeline.py      # Full pipeline orchestrator script
-├── requisitos.txt        # Project dependencies
+├── requisitos.txt             # Project dependency list
-└── README.md             # This document
+└── README.md                  # Main project documentation

 Here is the requested translation into U.S. English.
 All folder and script names (e.g., requisitos.txt, scripts/coleta_dados/coleta_dados_oficiais.py) have been preserved in Portuguese as instructed.